Binance

 )

-Futures Hedge mode
+Futures hedge mode

 Binance Futures Hedge mode is a position mode where a trader opens positions in both long and short directions to mitigate risk and potentially profit from market volatility.